renovatebot/renovate/CODE_OF_CONDUCT.md

 ## Getting more help

-If you need more help than this Open Source project can provide, or simply need guaranteed help, then there are two main options:
+If you need more help for you than this Open Source project can provide, simply need guaranteed help or need a feature which has not been prioritised high enough for you, then there are two main options:

 1. Become a customer of Mend.io, such as purchasing Renovate Enterprise, or
 2. Engage privately with an experienced Renovate contributor on an hourly or project basis.
-Mend.io staff do not currently offer this, but one of Renovate's non-Mend.io employed maintainers who otherwise works voluntarily on the project is available for such consulting work.
+Mend.io staff do not currently offer this, but one of Renovate's non-Mend.io employed maintainers ( @secustor ) who otherwise works voluntarily on the project is available for such consulting work.

 ## Feedback